 Guests: A guest is a player who is a temporary visitor staying within the community.
 Members may bring a guest(s) for Club OPEN PLAY provided the guest signs a liability waiver.
 Guests are not eligible to participate in other organized play.
 There are no charges for guests.
 Sign the liability waiver here.

-Visitors: A visitor to the courts is a non-resident who is associated with a Club member.
-A member may invite a visitor(s) to play (no more than 6 players per member household) during Club OPEN PLAY providing the visitor(s) completes a liability waiver.
+Visitors: A visitor to the courts is a non-resident who is associated with a Club member household.
+A member may invite a visitor(s) to play (no more than 6 players per member household) during non-club scheduled time providing the visitor(s) completes a liability waiver.
 Guests are not eligible to participate in other organized play.
 There is no charge for visitor play.
 Sign the liability waiver here.

 FOR ALL OPEN PLAY: Regular & Skill Level